isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 #### 9. Is there a limit to the number of times I can apply for a SafeTravel Pass?

 There is no limit to the number of times a traveller can apply for a SafeTravel Pass.
+Every entry to Singapore requires a new SafeTravel Pass application.
 However, please note that there may be penalties for repeated non-utilisation.
-Every entry to Singapore requires a new SafeTravel Pass application.

-If the traveller’s SafeTravel Pass has expired, he/she should submit a new application.

 #### 10. What visa will I be eligible for under the fast lane, and what is the duration of stay that I will be eligible for in Singapore?